 What to See in Tennessee

 Over the past few years, I’ve spent a lot of time in Tennessee, visiting vibrant music cities, serene mountain overlooks and welcoming Main Streets.
-Culture one weekend, nature the next.
-History is layered throughout the state, and the cuisine is excellent.
+One weekend I was listening to country music in Nashville.
+A few days later I was standing in cool mountain air watching fog roll across the Smokies before sunrise.
+Tennessee shifts personalities fast, and that’s part of the appeal.

 I’m not alone in loving it.
-Tennessee welcomed 147 million visitors in 2024, making tourism the state’s second-largest industry.
+Tennessee welcomed 147 million visitors in 2024.
 Jill Kilgore of the Tennessee Department of Tourist Development says, “Tourism in Tennessee is thriving.
 We’re seeing momentum in both domestic and international visitation.”

 Here are 19 of the best places to visit in Tennessee, all seen through my own travels.